matthew-brett/pydagogue/curious_git.rst

 .. note::

-    We keep track of the latest commit in a particular sequence by storing the latest **commit hash** in a bookmark file.
+    You keep track of the latest commit in a particular sequence by storing the latest **commit hash** in a bookmark file.
 In git this bookmark is called a **branch**.

 *************************
 From gitwards to gitworld